Who we are

 Grace Mills – Director

-Grace is a young person with disability who has been involved with the disability sector in Western Australia since 2013.
+Grace (she/her) is a young person with disability who has been involved with the disability sector in Western Australia since 2013.
 She has experience in a range of community organisations including Youth Disability Advocacy Network (YDAN), Diverse Leadership WA and VisAbility.

 Grace is currently also involved with the Ministerial Advisory Council of Disability, Telethon Kids Institute Youth Advisory Group and previously was a member of the City of Perth Access and Inclusion Advisory Group.